andgineer/bombard/README.rst

 Publishing
 ----------

-Automatically published on pypi on create release on github.
+Automatically published to PyPI when creating a release on GitHub.

-If for some reason you want to publish from local machine:
+If you want to publish from a local machine:
-1) Place pypi password into ~/.pypirc
+1) Place PyPI password in ~/.pypirc
-2) `make upload`
+2) Run `make upload`

 Documentation
 -------------